 ABOUT JESUS HOPPED THE ‘A’ TRAIN

 Angel Cruz is a NYC boy sent to prison at Rikers Island, awaiting trial for homicide.
 He spends twenty-three hours a day in lockdown, his only sources of human contact two prison guards, his public defender, and an another inmate, a convicted murderer facing death row.
-As Angel’s lawyer, Mary Jane confronts her ethics, swaying between disillusionment with her career and becoming a champion for Angel’s cause, guards Valdez and D’Amico alternately brutalize him and offer compassion.
-In between them all, the convict Lucius Jenkins expounds upon divine intervention.
-These relationships unfold into an examination of intention, violence, punishment and redemption.
-Angel grapples with right, wrong, and everything in between in Pulitzer Prize winning playwright Stephen Adly Guirgis’ frank and ferocious examination of the complex of justice.
+Angel’s lawyer, Mary Jane, is in confrontation with her ethics, swaying between disillusionment with her career and becoming a champion for Angel’s cause, Meanwhile, guards Valdez and D’Amico alternately brutalize Angel and show compassion for his plight.
+Between them all, the convict Lucius Jenkins expounds upon divine intervention and repentance.
+These relationships fold like an origami of intention, violence, punishment and redemption.
+Angel grapples with right, wrong, and everything in between in Pulitzer Prize-winning playwright Stephen Adly Guirgis’ frank and ferocious examination of justice.

 THOUGHTS FROM THE DIRECTOR